 It might seem like a big undertaking to teach your kids a new language, but there are lots of products available that can help parents.
-We have found some really good online videos, DVDs, books, apps, and online games that will help children learn to speak German in a fun way.
+We have found some amazing online videos, DVDs, books, apps, and online games that will help children learn to speak German in a fun way.

 The Best German Language Learning Programs and Websites for Kids

-- Petra Lingua is an online language course that is designed for children between the ages of 3 and 10 years that uses a multimedia approach of text, audio and video, pictures and interactive exercises.
+- Petra Lingua is an online language course that is designed for children between the ages of 3 and 10 years that uses a multimedia approach of text, audio and video, pictures, and interactive exercises.

-- Blinde-kuh is a German search engine that only brings up kid friendly information.
+- Blinde-kuh is a German search engine that only brings up kid-friendly information.

 - Lingonetz is an interactive website that helps children from ages 6 to 12 learn the German language.

 - Tivi has German TV shows from a German children’s station.

 - Chillola is a free foreign language website for children.
 Kids learn German through games and activities.